JackGordon.org

 1969 and We have another jovial group.
 They are all wearing leis and from the fancy pillar on the left, this event is taking place in a Chinese or other oriental restaurant.
 Left is an unidentified man, Dick Brown of the National Restaurant Association, Gov. Dan Evans, U.S. Senator Inouye of Hawaii, and our man of the page Victor Rosellini.

-Photo by "Bob Miller of Seattle"
+Photo by "Bob Miiller of Seattle"

-From the mid 1960's, have this shot of Victor while he was president of RASW, with Daniel B Ward, Director of Commerce and Economic Development in Olympia.
+From the mid 1960's, have this shot of Victor, while he was president of RASW, with Daniel B Ward, Director of Commerce and Economic Development in Olympia.
 Notice the even, flat grey background behind Victor?
 It's pre-photoshop photo editing.

 Here's the picture as it was in the files.
 Mr. Ward's been covered up and Victor has been identified.
 Mr. Ward's been "Xed" out on the photo just in case the paper fell off.
 The gray background was painted on the photo so that when it's re-photographed and screened for printing there are no annoying reflections.